russellgordon/teaching/src/site/notes/CEMC/SCCST2023/Using Custom Domains and Subdomains.md

 ## Goals

-Learn how to publish your site at a custom domain, and optionally use a sub-domain.
+Learn how to publish your site at a custom domain and optionally use a sub-domain.

 ## Steps to Complete